makinacorpus/django_pyoidc/docs/user.rst

 URI_LOGOUT
 **********

-This setting configures where a user is redirected on logout.
+This setting configures where a user is redirected after succesful SSO logout.

 URI_DEFAULT_SUCCESS
 *******************